Jestin James

 Payment method discovery exploration — Search, PDP and Cart

-Improving Payment Discoverability in Amazon MENA
+Improving Payment Discoverability in Amazon

 Opportunity

 The MENA region is a uniquely high-opportunity market for payment innovation.
-BNPL adoption in the UAE alone grew 65% year-on-year through 2023–24, with providers like Tabby and Tamara acquiring millions of users.
+Instalment adoption in the UAE alone grew 65% year-on-year through 2023–24, with providers like Tabby and Tamara acquiring millions of users.
 Yet Amazon's payment discovery experience had not kept pace with this behavioural shift.

 The data told a clear story: customers who encountered instalment options before checkout were 2.4× more likely to complete a purchase using them.
 The challenge wasn't building a better checkout — it was redesigning discoverability for the entire pre-checkout journey.